Citrix-TechSpecialist/Docker-101/Module-1/Exercise-1/Readme.md

 f128b2a739b4: Pull complete
 1341f98ff817: Pull complete
 ```
-Which indicates that the image is being pulled from docker hub locally to your docker host.
+Which indicates that the image is being pulled from docker hub locally onto your docker host.

 ### Step 2